 The Company pays provident fund contributions to publicly administered provident fund as per local regulations.
 The Company has no further payment obligations once the contributions have been paid.
 The contributions are accounted for as defined contribution plans and the contributions are recognised as employee benefit expense when they are due.
-Prepaid contributions are recognised as an asset to the extent that a cash refund or a reduction in the future payments is available.
+Prepaid contributions are recognised as an asset to the extent that a cash refund or a reduction in the future

-3.15 Earnings per share
+3.16 Earnings per share